gregpalmr/airflow-dcos-package/README.md

 ## TODO:

 - Replace PostgreSQL with a highly available database like CockroachDB.
 Not sure if Airflow's SQLAchemy supports CDB.
 - Add tunables for selecting CPU and Memory sizes per DAG job.
-Currently it is specific in the airflow.cfg file for all jobs.
+Currently it is specified in the airflow.cfg file for all jobs.
 - Add a DC/OS CLI command line interface to the service.
 - Add deployment plans to the service.